followarcane/wow-lfg-discord-bot/README.md

 ## Usage

-Once the bot is running, it will make a request to the [WowProgressDataCrawler](https://github.com/followarcane/WowProgressDataCrawler) API every 30 seconds and fetch the latest LFG listings.
+Once the bot is running, it will make a request to the WowProgressDataCrawler API every 30 seconds and fetch the latest LFG listings.
 These listings are then posted to a specific Discord channel.
 The data is collected from wowprogress.com and enhanced with additional information from raider.io and warcraftlogs.com.

+The bot tracks the last 5 characters posted to each Discord channel to avoid posting duplicate entries.
+When new data is fetched, it is compared with the previously posted data, and only new listings are posted.

+## Future Plans

+We are continuously working to add more features, enhance the existing ones, and rectify any bugs.